rehfeldchris/lazer-goat/README.md

 ps - you can add more than 1 goat!

+# Build
+To build the source, run `build.sh`, and then use the files in the `dist/` dir.

 #Credits
 I modified it, but it's heavily based on `asteroids.js` written by  [erkie](https://github.com/erkie).